Plaud-AI/plaud-sdk/README.md

 ## FAQ

 ### How to get a PLAUD device ?
-​Plaud devices are available for purchase through their official website (https://www.plaud.ai/) or popular online marketplaces
+​Plaud devices are available for purchase through their official website (https://www.plaud.ai/) or other popular online marketplaces

 ### How to begin testing of PLUAD device with my system